sarbal/BINF_tut/lessons/python_dataviz.md

 2. Load the iris dataset.
 HINT: it is in the seaborn package. `iris = ???.load_dataset("iris")`.
 3. Look at it and make a distribution plot for one of the variables.
 4. Do a pairplot between all variables for the iris dataset.
-5. Plot a variable in the iris dataset with the four different plot types above.
+5. Plot a variable in the iris dataset with the four different plot types, as above.

 Solutions: Next week!